-Gather outdoors in groups of five at these top places for a picnic around Sydney and NSW.
+Gather outdoors at these top places for a picnic around Sydney and NSW.

 Where: Moore Park, Sydney